aplteam/Cider/docs/Cider-User-Guide.md

 }
 ```

 What is this good for you may ask?
-Well, let's assume that you are not using Git but a different version control Software.
+Well, let's assume that you are not using Git but a different version control software.
 With Git, Cider would execute the "status" command and show the result to the user.
 With your version control software, it can't do something similar.

 You can easily achieve that by yourself: just add the required code to a function you load early into `⎕SE`, and then make sure that `ExecuteAfterProjectOpen` is calling that function and you are done.

-[^tatin]: _Tatin_ is a Dyalog APL package manager: <https://github.com/aplteam/Tatin>

-[^link]: _LINK_ is a tool designed to bring APL code into the workspace and keep it in sync with the files the code came from: <https://github.com/dyalog/Link>

-[^load_tatin_pkgs]: Strictly speaking only references to the packages are injected into your application or tool.
-The actual packages are loaded into either `#._tatin` or `⎕SE._tatin`

-[^winonly]: At the time of writing (July 2022) this works under Windows but not on other operating systems.
-However, Dyalog plans to implement this feature on all platforms.

 ## Misc